jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 There are two lines of thoughts regarding this.

 1. The finite already exists in the infinite, and just emerges.
    We arrive here at the same place as we ended For now, I ask, how or what recognized the finite?
 In other words, what part of the infinite was “trained” or “programmed” to know be able to perceive the finite, when all it had know up till then was infinite?
-And as finite beings, all we know is the finite.
+As finite beings, all we know is the finite.
+2. The infinite already exists in the finite.
-2. Even though it might require an infinite constraint to constrain infinity, we immediately emerge into a verbal landscape that is littered with paradoxes and contradictions.
+3. Even though it might require an infinite constraint to constrain infinity, we immediately emerge into a verbal landscape that is littered with paradoxes and contradictions.
 For, what is infinity actually?
 Can one even speak of infinity without the concept of finite?
 Do they emerge together?
 Can the one exist without the other?

 In one way, having more than one infinite element – or even an unknown amount – we then could have an infinite amount of infinities.
 For instance, we do not know how many stars there are in the universe – though we assume that it is finite.
 But we do not know how many universes there are!
 We do not know how many numbers there are on the number line, but we do know it is infinite.